Originally Published June 30, 2014 | Updated March 9, 2022

 There isn’t a Starbucks.
 Nor is there a McDonalds, Jack in the Box or Pizza Hut.
 Heck, their strip mall, if you can call it that, is an eclectic collection of buildings.
 The taco stand is tucked next to the yoga studio.
 The chocolate shop is nestled behind the café.
 Across the gravel parking lot, a local artist shows off his wares beside a surf shop with the latest in wetsuits and boards.

-On Tofino’s westernmost point, nestled among its trees and perched on its rocks, rests a series of buildings which appear to be more nature made than man-made.
+On the westernmost point of Tofino’s Chesterman Beach, nestled among its trees and perched on its rocks, rests a series of buildings which appear to be more nature made than man-made.
 And, if we let ourselves be a little spiritual about the whole thing, they kind of are.

 Elegance Steeped in Mother Nature